What Is Combined Immunodeficiency (CID) Syndromes?

 The most accepted treatment for CID, which cures the disease, is bone marrow transplant or stem cell transplant.

-A lung transplant might also be appropriate if your child also has severe lung damage from frequent pneumonia or other lung infections.
+If your child has severe lung damage from frequent pneumonia or infections, a lung transplant may also help.

 We also pioneered a reduced-intensity bone marrow transplant program.
 The program helps reduce the adverse effects a bone marrow or stem cell transplant has on the body's organs.